Meropenem

 Disease/Condition Glossary

 Bacterial Infection: A bacterial infection is a condition in which harmful bacteria enter, multiply, and infect our body.
 It can target any body part and multiple very quickly.
 When you get infected with bacteria, you can experience generalized symptoms, like fevers, chills, and fatigue.
 Bacteria are of various forms comprising, commonly spherical, rod, and spiral-shaped.
 Bacterial infections vary from minor illnesses like sore throat and ear infections to severe brain infections like meningitis and encephalitis.
 A few harmful bacteria that cause infections include Streptococcus, Staphylococcus, and E. coli.
 Anyone can become infected with a bacterial infection.
-But, people with weak immune systems or taking immunosuppressive medicine can make you more prone to bacterial infection.
+However, people with weak immune systems or taking immunosuppressive medicine can be more prone to bacterial infection.

 Meningitis: It is a bacterial infection of the membranes that surround the brain and spinal cord.